Seednet's network of seed growers also includes many members of various state-based seed grower organisations.

 Seed Grower Selection

-Seednet uses expert seed growers of its own selection.
-Seednet’s commitment to Quality Assurance is illustrated in its general pattern of selection of seed growers as follows:
+Seednet uses expert seed growers and our commitment to Quality Assurance is illustrated in the following general pattern of selection of seed growers:

-- A Seed Production Application Form is provided to prospective seed growers, seeking relevant details such as farm location, business details, agronomic data and paddock history, soil type, rainfall, on-farm storage capacity, etc;
+- Details such as farm location, business details, agronomic data and paddock history, soil type, rainfall, on-farm storage capacity are sought from prospective seed growers;

 - Applicants are assessed on the basis of the information provided and reputation from independent sources wherever possible;

-- Seednet's representatives visit selected seed growers to confirm details and farm management practices;
+- Selected seed growers are visited to confirm details and farm management practices;

 - Approved seed growers are offered seed production contracts, detailing terms and conditions, including seed pricing;